Horizontal-org/Shira-website/docs/privacy-policy.md

 - Telemetry

 Shira users can be divided into four groups:
-- Admins, who can log into the Shira admin dashboard to manage their space, quizzes, users, and results.
+- Admins, who can log into a Shira "space" to manage their quizzes, users, and results.
+- Anonymous Learners, who are not registered on Shira and can only take public quizzes through the public URL.
-- Anonymous Learners, who are invited to join Spaces, take quizzes, and don't have a password to log into Shira.
+- Registered Learners, who are invited to join Spaces, take private quizzes, and don't have a password to log into Shira.
-- Registered Learners, who take public quizzes through a public URL.
-- Visitors, who visit Shira but do not take quizzes or interact with Shira functionality.
+- Visitors, who visit the Shira websites but do not take quizzes or interact with Shira functionality.

 As outlined below, for each of those groups, different data is collected.

 ## Account data
-What is account data?
+### What is account data?

 Account data is the data that is associated with a user's Shira account.
-Users, including Admins and Private Learners, are considered to have a Shira account as soon they are invited to create a space or invited to join a Space.
+- Admins are considered to have a Shira account as soon they are invited to create a space
+- Registered Learners are considered to have a Shira account as soon they are invited to join a Space.

+Anonymous Learners and Visitors do not have Shira accounts.

 ### What account data do we collect?
 This is the account data we collect about Admins:
-- Email address.
+- Email address: this is the email address an Admin is invited to create a space with and that remains associated with the Admin's account.
-- Date of account creation.
-An Admin account is considered "created" when an Admin accepts the invitation to create a Space.
+- Date of account creation: an Admin account is considered "created" when an Admin accepts the invitation to create a Space.
 - What Space(s) the Admin is associated with.

 This is the account data we collect about Registered Learners:
-- Email address.
+- Email address: this is the email address a Registered User is invited to join a space with, and that remains associated with the Registered User's account once the account is created.
-- Date of account creation.
-A learner account is considered "created" when a Registered Learner accepts the invitation to join a Space.
+- Date of account creation: a Registerd Learner's account is considered "created" when a Registered Learner accepts the invitation to join a Space.
 - What Space(s) the Registered Learner is associated with.

 We do not collect any account data from Anonymous Learners and Visitors.

 ### How do we collect account data?
-- Email addresses and the list of Spaces a user is associated with are collected when a user is invited to Shira through an invitation form (when an Admin is invited to create a Space or when a Learner is invited to join a space).
+- Email addresses and the list of Spaces a user is associated with are collected when a user is invited to Shira through an invitation form (when an Admin is invited to create a Space or when a Registered Learner is invited to join a space).
 - The date of account creation is collected automatically when a user accepts their invitation to create or join a Space.

 ### How do we share or disclose account data?
 We will never sell your account data to any third party.

 We will never intentionally disclose your account data to any third party, except in the following cases:
-As required by law (e.g. if this data is subpoenaed as part of a court order) As necessary to operate and provide the services of Shira (e.g. to process payments)
+- As required by law (e.g. if this data is subpoenaed as part of a court order)
+- As necessary to operate and provide the services of Shira (e.g. to process payments)

 ## Functionality data